-The former British Prime Minister, Benjamin Disraeli, is famously quoted as saying,
+It’s like the former British Prime Minister, Benjamin Disraeli, famously said:

 “The more extensive a man’s knowledge of what has been done, the greater will be his power of knowing what to do.”